 Informal Money Manager Option

 If an incapacitated family member is having serious issues keeping money, you need to act fast.
-There are a lot of things you should know when it comes to managing money that doesn’t belong to you.
+You should know a lot of things when it comes to managing money that doesn’t belong to you.
 Fortunately, the law fully supports situations such as this.

 First, you need to plan.
-If your loved one is still actively signing checks and using the ATM, then as a precaution, discuss the issue with them.
+If your loved one is still actively signing checks and using the ATM, then discuss the issue with them as a precaution.
 This precaution is necessary, especially if the incapacitated person has a mental challenge like memory loss.
-Your sound judgement will help ensure the right decisions are taken.
+Your sound judgment will help ensure the right decisions are taken.